microsoft/vscode-docs/docs/extensions/example-debuggers.md

 Open the project folder `vscode-mock-debug` in VS Code.

 What's in the package?

-* the mock-debug implementation lives in `src/mock/mockDebug.ts`.
+* the mock-debug implementation lives in `src/mockDebug.ts`.
 There you find the request handlers for the various requests of the CDP.
 * the folder `src/common` contains the code and definitions of all the node-based implementations of debug adapters most likely to be shared.
-We plan to make this available as a Node.js module.
+We plan to make this available as a npm module.
   - the `debugProtocol.d.ts` contains a TypeScript specification of the CDP requests, responses, and events.
-  - the `debugSession.ts` is a default implementation for the CDP. `src/mock/mockDebug.ts` is a subclass of that.
+  - the `debugSession.ts` is a default implementation for the CDP. `src/mockDebug.ts` is a subclass of that.
 * the extensions folder contains the final mock-debug extension after it has been built.
 Initially it only contains the `package.json`, the manifest for the mock-debug extension.
 * a `gulpfile.js` with a `build` task that transpiles the TypeScript source into the `out` folder.